TeenLife

 National Federation of Music Clubs Competitions

-Eligibility: Check website for information about specific scholarships; most scholarship eligibility requirements are age-dependent, with students needing to be between age 19 and 25 by the application deadline.
+Eligibility: Check the website for information about specific scholarships; most scholarship eligibility requirements are age-dependent, with students needing to be between the ages of 19 and 25 by the application deadline.
 Many applications require an entry fee.

 Deadline: March 1